AkshitAgarwal97/Flatmates/README.md

 # Flatmates Website

 A platform that connects people looking for flatmates or properties to rent.
-The website allows users to sign up or log in using their Google, Facebook, or Instagram accounts and caters to four distinct user types with specific functionalities.
+The website caters to four distinct user types with specific functionalities.

 ## User Types